-You now know the things making you to have acne and its ‘brothers’ (pimples, blackheads, whiteheads, rashes, black spot, scars, etc.)
+You now know what causes acne and its ‘brothers’ (pimples, blackheads, whiteheads, rashes, black spots, etc.)

 All you have to do is avoid those that can be avoided.

-Finally, reduce your use of oily products (except natural oils) and also reduce your consumption of fatty foods.
+Finally, reduce your use of oily products and also reduce your consumption of fatty foods.
 The less oil, the better.

 How to Cure/Remove Acne (FREE Guide)

-Now that you know what is causing you to have acne and pimples and how to prevent further breakouts, you can begin to take steps to help you cure and remove the acne, pimples, blackheads, whiteheads, dark spots, and every other blemish already on your skin.
+It’s time to begin to take steps to cure and remove the acne, pimples, blackheads, whiteheads, dark spots, and every other blemish already on your skin.

 Space won’t permit me to discuss that here.
 But it would be unfair to leave you without help.

-If you’re really interested in having a clean and spotless skin, there’s a guide that will teach you how to become – and remain – free of acne, pimples, and other related skin blemishes.
+If you’re really interested in having a clean and spotless skin, there’s a short guide that will show you how to become – and remain – free of acne, pimples, and other related skin blemishes.